-1. Did you know Wales has over 200 golf courses including over 26 links courses
+1. Did you know Wales has over 200 golf courses including 23 links courses

 2. Wales has staged major golf events, including the Ryder Cup in 2010 at The Celtic Manor Resort.
 It was the first time a golf course (The Twenty Ten golf course) had been built specifically to stage the Ryder Cup.
 Europe beat the USA by a score of 14½ to 13½.

 3. The design plans for the construction of The Twenty Ten Ryder Cup Course changed a dozen times as new archaeological finds were uncovered.
 They included Roman pottery kilns, villa foundations and graves.